First Philadelphia Charter School: What to Know Before Applying in 2024

 Grades: K–12

-Ratio of 1:10 for teachers to students; type: charter.
+The ratio of 1:10 for teachers to students; type: charter.

 What are the company’s current programs, how are they evaluated, and who do they benefit?

-To create a school where kids care about one another and learning, we worked with the Developmental Studies Center (DSC) of Oakland, California.
 The Philadelphia Orchestra, the Boys & Girls Clubs of Philadelphia, The Frankford Group Ministry, The Center for Literacy, Education Children for Parenting, Fellowship Farm, Philadelphia Reads, WHYY’s Ready to Learn, and Aid for Friends are a few of our other partnerships for outstanding programs.

 Why You Should Attend First Philadelphia Charter School